Other Magic

 spirit

-2 responses to Effortless Effort
+2 responses to Efforts Without Effort

 1. So, the more allowed borders and identified contradictions, the more effort is required to maintain purity?
 I was just thinking about this recently.
 It seems like I realized it, but then again you kind of slip back to the beginning and lose vigilance.
 You have to stretch your memory a bit and in key moments slow down your consciousness to think about the situation.
 It’s like in any practice, at first everything is slow and calm, you memorize movements, grasp meaning, so that later everything goes automatically.
 But repetition is the mother of teaching.